cpjobling/eg-247-textbook/_sources/dt_systems/2/zt_props.md

-# Table of Properties of the Z-Transform
+# Properties of the Z-Transform

 | No. | **Property** | $f[n]$ | $F(z)$ |
 |----:|----------|--------|--------------|